 - The male chart’s Wood element, representing the spouse or wife, is extremely weak.
 The Yin Wood/Yi Wood, in particular, represents the spouse.
 Despite it being able to combine with the Yang Metal in a Yang Metal + Yin Wood combination, which signifies high affinity, it’s not a constructive combination because the output is Metal which is the male chart holder’s destructive element.

 - The female chart is overwhelmed with Earth, with her Daymaster being extremely strong.
 Wood also happens to represent her spouse as that is her Officer ‘god’.
-However, she is born during the month if wei which is the ‘Wood Tomb’, and on to of that,is it being assaulted by a wei-xu “Punishment” combination (未戌刑).
-Wood being in the ‘Wood Tomb’ already makes the element weak enough, adding a wei-xu “Punishment” makes it worse.
-Imagine something is already in its tomb, and you’re still trying to get get rid of it and wipe it off the face of the Earth.
-The presence of Water in her chart has no effect on strengthening Wood at all because of Yin Water being absorbed away by Yang Earth.
+However, she is born during the month of ‘wei’ (未), which is also known as the ‘Wood Tomb’, and on top of that, it is being assaulted by a wei-xu “Punishment” combination (未戌刑).
+Wood being in the ‘Wood Tomb’ already makes the element weak enough.
+Adding a wei-xu “Punishment” makes it worse.
+Imagine something is already in its tomb, and you’re still trying to get rid of it and wipe it off the face of the Earth.
+The presence of Water in her chart does not affect Wood’s strengthening because Yang Earth absorbs Yin Water away.

-- One interesting thing to note is that the female will benefit more in this relationship because the male chart’s dominant element is the one which the female chart most requires which is Metal.
-The female chart’s dominant element is considered a destructive element from the perspective of the male chart so the male stands to gain nothing from this union.
+- One interesting thing to note is that the female will benefit more in this relationship because the male chart’s dominant element is the one the female chart most requires, which is Metal.
+The female chart’s dominant element is considered a destructive element from the perspective of the male chart, so the male stands to gain nothing from this union.

-The male chart holder is actually a hedge fund manager.
-He’s successful, wealthy, but when it comes to his love life, he’s not exactly having an easy time.
-The female chart holder, on the other hand, has no stable career and is nowhere as successful as the male chart holder.
+The male chart holder is a hedge fund manager.
+He’s successful, wealthy, but when it comes to his love life, he’s not having an easy time.
+On the other hand, the female chart holder has no stable career and is nowhere as successful as the male chart holder.

-Without mincing my words, the conclusion is that these two charts point towards an extremely challenging and toxic love life, and it is precisely due to this reason that these two people ended up together because their charts tell the same ‘story and points to the same direction.
-The consolation for these two charts is that both do encounter somewhat positive 10-year “Luck Pillars”, but both their charts are too imbalanced and volatile.
-To maintain a stable, fulfilling relationship will be extremely difficult because everything falls apart when a bad year hits.
+Without mincing my words, the conclusion is that these two charts point towards an extraordinarily challenging and toxic love life.
+This is precisely why these two people ended up together because their charts tell the same, congruent story.
+A couple’s chart will not contradict each other.
+The consolation for these two charts is that both encounter somewhat positive 10-year “Luck Pillars”, but both are too imbalanced and volatile.
+Maintaining a stable, fulfilling relationship will be extremely difficult because everything falls apart when a bad year hits.

 A Couple’s Chart Will Not Contradict Each Other In Most Cases

 I recall writing about this before, but a couple’s chart will not contradict each other.
 The simplest way to put this is that who we end up with is, in a way, fated.
-If your chart says that you are going to have a challenging marriage or marry someone who isn’t good for you, chances are you won’t end up with someone with a high-quality chart.
+If your chart says that you will have a challenging marriage or marry someone who isn’t good for you, chances are you won’t end up with someone with a high-quality chart.

 Whenever I look at a couple’s chart, there will be a “Now that’s why they are together” moment.
 The logic behind the analysis of the combined charts should not contradict.
-Only those who have transcended their charts will veer away from this law without even realizing, but to date, I’ve not met anyone who has transcended their charts especially when I analyze it from the angle of marriage.
+Only those transcending their charts will veer from this law without realizing it.
+I’ve not met anyone who has transcended their charts, especially when I analyze it from the marriage angle.

-I think most of us would agree that a lot of relationships out there fail, simply because the people who get themselves into these relationships aren’t ready, or for some reason, choose to hang on to a relationship that is toxic or just not working out.
-It’s important to remember that in order to attract someone who can truly make our lives more fulfilling, we need to make sure we focus on ourselves first and be worthy of that.
+I think most of us would agree that a lot of relationships out there fail simply because the people who get themselves into these relationships aren’t ready or for some reason, choose to hang on to a relationship that is toxic or just not working out.
+It’s important to remember that to attract someone who can truly make our lives more fulfilling.
+We must ensure we focus on ourselves first and be worthy of that.
 To put it in a metaphysics perspective, you will never see someone with a bad or low-quality astrological chart with someone with a high-quality one.

 How Is BaZi Compatibility Analysis Performed?

 There are a few ways of doing this.
-Beginners who are new to metaphysics often apply the simplest and most straight forward method, which is to look at the Day Branch (日支) of the chart and which of the 10 ‘gods’ appear there.
-The technique itself is correct but there are still several other factors to look out for during the application.
+Beginners new to metaphysics often apply the most straightforward method: look at the Day Branch (日支) of the chart and which of the 10 ‘gods’ appear there.
+The technique itself is correct, but several other factors remain to look out for during the application.
 To name a few steps:

 - Which are the favourable and destructive elements?
-This will, in turn, determine which ‘gods’ are favourable and whether the positive or negative side of them manifest and also the character and personality of the chart-holder.
-This is also required to find out the role the Spouse element plays in the BaZi chart and whether the Day Branch is favourable.
+This will, in turn, determine which ‘gods’ are favourable, whether their positive or negative side manifests, and the character and personality of the chart-holder.
+This is also required to determine the role of the Spouse element in the BaZi chart and whether the Day Branch is favourable.

-- Did you take the person’s “Luck Pillars” or Elemental Phases (运) into consideration?
-Because what you go through and whether the environment is against you will definitely have an impact on your marriage.
+- Did you consider the person’s “Luck Pillars” or Elemental Phases (运)?
+Because what you go through and whether the environment is against you will impact your marriage.

 Let’s take the below chart for example: